EasyPost/easy-ui/documentation/decisions/008_use_tsdoc.md

 Given that Easy UI is a TypeScript project, type information should not be included in TSDoc.

 Properties of components should also be documented in TSDoc syntax.
-Properties should include a summary of the property, any default value for the property, and any non-stable lifecycle state of the property.
+Properties should include a summary of the property, any non-insignificant default value for the property, and any non-stable lifecycle state of the property.
 Properties should be listed in alphabetical order.

 ### Documenting Easy UI Components